86Box/docs/usage/menubar.rst

 * **Keyboard requires capture:** require the mouse to be captured for keypresses to be forwarded to the emulated machine.
 Enabling this option allows the use of keyboard combinations (such as Alt+Tab) on the host system while 86Box is focused.
 * **Right CTRL is left ALT:** let the right Ctrl key act as a left Alt key, to simulate some special keyboards where the Alt key is located on the right side of the space bar.
+* **Tablet tool:** select the pointing tool to use on the :ref:`drawing tablet <settings/input:Mouse>`.
+This option will only be available when emulating a tablet.
 * **Hard Reset:** force a reset of the emulated machine.
 Requires confirmation, which can be disabled by checking the *Don't show this message again* box.
 * **Ctrl+Alt+Del:** send a *Ctrl+Alt+Del* key combination to the emulated machine.
 You can alternatively press *Ctrl+F12* to send that combination.
 * **Ctrl+Alt+Esc:** send a *Ctrl+Alt+Esc* key combination to the emulated machine.